 $ module spider mesa --------------------------------------------- mesa: mesa/20.1.6 --------------------------------------------- This module can be loaded directly: module load mesa/20.1.6 Additional variants of this module can also be loaded after loading the following modules: gcc/10.2.0

 Each user has a home folder with a 5GB quota.
 Once the data exceeds 5GB, the quota will be enforced and users will not be able to create any more files until they have cleared enough disk space to be back under the 5GB quota.
 The command to see quota usage (in human readable format) is:

 $ quota -s

 On Atlas, the parallel filesystem is mounted as /project.
-All projects have their own directory located at /project/<projectname>/.
-Unlike users' home directories, /project does not have a quota on the amount of data that can be stored, but this filesystem is considered a 'temporary' or 'scratch' filesystem.
+All projects have their own directory located at /project/<projectname>/, and have quotas that are set by VRSC.
+This filesystem is considered a 'temporary' or 'scratch' filesystem.

 DATA IN THIS LOCATION IS NOT BACKED UP AND CANNOT BE RESTORED IF DELETED!